 - Separate the layer.
 Take your Chemex filter and hold it with the closed side at the bottom.
 At the top, separate three layers to one side and one layer to the other.
 Open up the filter so that it is shaped like a cone.

 - Wet the filter.
-Using 20ml of the heated water (just a splash!), wet the entire filter.
-This helps remove any paper taste and also prepares the filter to brew the coffee without taking water away from the brewing process.
+Wet the entire filter using 20ml of the heated water (just a splash!).
+This helps remove any paper taste and prepares the filter to brew the coffee without taking water away from the brewing process.

-- Empty the filter water.
-Let the hot water sit in the brewer for a moment before emptying the filter water from the Chemex brewer.
+- Empty the filtered water.
+Let the hot water sit in the brewer for a moment before emptying the filtered water from the Chemex brewer.
 This allows the brewer to preheat and prepares us for the next step, brewing!

 Step Three: Start Your Brew

-Ideally, you should be timing your brewing process so that you have a better control of the flavors that you are extracting.
-If you don’t have a timer try your best to aim for about four minutes for the brew time.
+Ideally, you should be timing your brewing process to control the flavors you extract better.
+If you don’t have a timer, try to aim for about four minutes for the brew time.

 - Add the coffee.
-Add the portioned out coffee, 30 grams, to your filter.
-Give the Chemex a gentle shake so that the coffee grounds are flat and level in the brewing cone.
+Add the portioned-out coffee, 30 grams, to your filter.
+Give the Chemex a gentle shake, so the coffee grounds are flat and level in the brewing cone.